junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 ## Storing Data with GridDB

 The GridDB is used to store the motion data from the IMU sensor for future analysis.
 The file `app/server/griddbservices.js` is a wrapper for `libs/griddb.js` that contains the GridDB functions.

-To save data to GridDB as follows:
+To save parsed sensor data to GridDB, the code is as follows:

 ```js
 await saveData({ sensorData: JSON.stringify(parsedData) });